Harmonica-Men/Astro-Quiz/README.md

 ## Features to be implemented?
 * If a JSON build input is implemented, it can potentially be added to provide more questions.
 * Timer is required to level up the User Experience and higher cognitive thinking is required.
-* Leaderboard, keep track of the players and there scores
+* Leaderboard, keep track of the players and there scores.
+* A difficult grade should be implemented in different entery levels like easy, medium or hard.

 ## Technologies Used
 ### Languages
 - HTML
   - Page markup.